ITBearComp/Homework1/README.md

 "etot metod vse escho nahodit maximym"
+And now the code find the smallest digital